St. Louis Cap

 The St. Louis had been pressed into temporary escort duty - first protecting military family and wounded evacuees from Oahu, followed by long slow convoys of transports and supply ships to the few scattered bases and outposts still available in the South Pacific.
 At that time, none of us knew in advance what would be there when we got there, if we got there.

 Our new Gunnery Officer, then Lt.
 James R. McCormick recognized the need for a ship's newsletter and coined the title "Hubble-Bubble", defined in his later years as " a sort of noisy chatter".
-He asked Yeoman 2/c Al Sozonovich (Al Seaton) to pull it together and become editor.
+He asked Yeoman 2/c Al Sozonovich (Al Seton) to pull it together and become editor.
 It was an instant shipboard success, published daily on "Mimeograph" when circumstances permitted, and was gradually expanded to include not only news but elements of shipboard life on a crowded ship at war - - - "Joe de Mountaineer" being one example.
 Joe is still around (anonymous as usual) and contributes from time to time.

 When the war ended, the St. Louis placed in mothballs for a time, eventually transferred to the Brazilian Navy through one of those State Department things we hear about from time to time.
 Recommissioned the "Tamandare" she served their fleet for 25 years.
 Meanwhile, the Hubble-Bubble was sleeping in quiet retirement, but not for long.
 Sad and disturbing things happened.